 The primary target of this major is to enable students professionally to occupy diverse administrative positions in commercial and industrial companies, governmental agencies, and organizations without profit aims.
 Among the concentration courses and included: accounting for the decision-making, administration of human resources, labor legislation, supervision, management of operations and managerial strategies.
 In addition, it can select courses in areas like administration of small businesses, real estate, government and company, principles of insurances and development of companies.

 - To provide a course of study consistent with the needs of the industry.

-- To provide the knowledge of the theories of accounting.
+- To provide the knowledge of the theories of management.

-- To provide the understanding of the processes of accounting and the use of computers.
+- To provide the understanding of the processes of management.

 - To stimulate a positive attitude toward education, strengthening the concept of education as an on-going process.

 - To promote participation in community affairs.

 - To develop students good interpersonal and communication skills.